-In this course the student will learn the advanced theory and techniques required to draw the human figure.
+In this course the student will learn the advanced theory and techniques required to complete a design (details).
 Will draw layouts that keep proportion with the size of faces, hands, and feet.
 Will develop advanced techniques for adjust apparels in a body and will start a professional design diary.

-LDMA 301 Laboratory of Advanced Illustration
+LDMA 301 Laboratory of Terminations and Details

-This is a laboratory course in which the student will practice (draw) the types of body human figures discussed in the course DMAC 301 and will prepare samples of their professional design diary.
+This is a laboratory course in which the student will practice the terminations discussed in the course DMAC 301 and will prepare samples of their professional design diary.